jack-morgan/Personal-Website/_posts/2017-09-08-Titanic-Machine-Learning-Introduction.md

 ### Preprocessing

-For the KNN classifier, more features will be used.
+For the KNN classifier, more features than the decision tree classifier will be used.
+Similar preprocessing methods are used in order to remove the unnecessary features, change the 'Sex' column values to binary, and also remove the null values:

 ```python
 dataclean = data.drop(['PassengerId','Ticket','Cabin','Embarked','Parch','Name'],axis=1)